spirali/haydi/docs/source/cnfs.rst

 finitely many atoms, so there are only finitely many bijections (recall that ASet are finite).
 Therefore, each class of equivalence induced by isomorphism is also finite.
-Together with the linear ordering defined by :func:`hayd.compare`, each equivalence class has the smallest element.
-We call this element as *canonical form* of the class.
+Together with the linear ordering defined by :func:`haydi.compare`, each equivalence class has the smallest element.
+We call this element a *canonical form* of the class.

 The pipeline method ``cnfs()`` iterates only through canonical elements in a domain, therefore we obtain only one element for each equivalence class.